python/cpython/Doc/library/stdtypes.rst

 .. method:: str.splitlines([keepends])

    Return a list of the lines in the string, breaking at line boundaries.
+   This method uses the universal newlines approach to splitting lines.
    Line breaks are not included in the resulting list unless *keepends* is given and true.
-This method uses the universal newlines approach to splitting lines.
-   Unlike :meth:`~str.split`, if the string ends with line boundary characters the returned list does ``not`` have an empty last element.

    For example, ``'ab c\n\nde fg\rkl\r\n'.splitlines()`` returns
    ``['ab c', '', 'de fg', 'kl']``, while the same call with ``splitlines(True)`` returns ``['ab c\n', '\n, 'de fg\r', 'kl\r\n']``.

+   Unlike :meth:`~str.split` when a delimiter string *sep* is given, this method returns an empty list for the empty string, and a terminal line break does not result in an extra line.

 .. method:: str.startswith(prefix[, start[, end]])